 - A. IRB Approval Authority: - With the exception of research delegated to external IRBs that have been authorized by Orlando Health, the Orlando Health IRBs have the responsibility of reviewing and approving all human subject research, conducting periodic reviews on established projects when appropriate and ensuring compliance with the above laws and ethical principles. - a.
 Submit research that does NOT involve minors or pregnant women to Orlando Health IRB #1 (Adult IRB). - b.
 Submit research involving children and/or involve primarily pregnant women to Orlando Health IRB #2 (Pediatric and Pregnant Women IRB). - 2.
-Once received, the IRB Office staff will review all submissions for completeness and may, at their discretion, withdraw submissions they have determined to be incomplete.
+Once received, the IRB Office staff will review all submissions for completeness and may, at their discretion, withdraw submissions they have determined to be incomplete. - 3.
+Research which is approved by the Orlando Health IRBs will be conducted only within: - a.
+Orlando Health, Inc. facilities; OR - b. other facilities which are clearly identified in the originally approved research proposal; OR - c. other facilities which have subsequently been identified in an amendment and approved by the IRB. - B. If Orlando Health is engaged in research, approval must be obtained from an Orlando Health-authorized IRB prior to the start of any research activity that involves human subjects and: - 1. the research is sponsored by Orlando Health, Inc. - 2. the research is conducted by or under the direction of any employee or agent or affiliated student of Orlando Health, Inc. in connection with his/her institutional responsibilities. - 3. the research is conducted by or under the direction of any employee or agent of Orlando Health, Inc. - 4. the research involves the use or collection of Orlando Health, Inc. private (non-public) information including to identify or contact human research subjects or prospective subjects. - 5. for research conducted at other non-affiliated institutions, clinics, lab or offices may be reviewed by the IRB if at least one investigator is affiliated with Orlando Health, Inc. or if an Individual

-Type of Policy: PROTECTION OF HUMAN RESEARCH PARTICIPANTS Category: Orlando Health Institutional Review Board (IRB) Title: IRB A Authority and Jurisdiction Policy #: 0330-1005 Replaced #: ORMC IRB #6000-102 MDACCO IRB #1000-0001-D Page 6 of 7 Issued By: Orlando Health Institutional Review Board (IRB) Issue Date: 7/19/95 Approved By: Philip Giordano, MD Institutional Official SIGNATURE ON FILE Revision Dates: 1/1/01, 3/20/02, 11/7/07, 7/1/13, 8/11/14, 8/3/15, 8/1/18, 4/5/21, 9/14/22 1/21/19, 6/19/1 9
+Type of Policy: PROTECTION OF HUMAN RESEARCH PARTICIPANTS Category: Orlando Health Institutional Review Board (IRB) Title: IRB A Luthority and Jurisdiction Policy #: 0330-1005 Replaced #: ORMC IRB #6000-102 MDACCO IRB #1000-0001-D Page 6 of 6 Issued By: Orlando Health Institutional Review Board (IRB) Issue Date: 7/19/95 Approved By: Philip Giordano, MD Institutional Official SIGNATURE ON FILE Revision Dates: 1/1/01, 3/20/02, 11/7/07, 7/1/13, 8/11/14, 8/3/15, 8/1/18, 1/21/19, 6/19/1 9